Manicotti

 TO MAKE THE RICOTTA

-Manicotti are the Italian version of crepes filled with creamy ricotta mixture.
-The “pasta” or batter is similar to French crepes.
+Manicotti – which roughly means “sleeves” – can be a filled crepe or rolled pasta.
+The Italian version of crepes are called crespelle.
+For this version either can be used and are equally delicious.
+Here they are filled with creamy ricotta, spinach, and mozzarella mixture.
 You can buy fresh, high quality ricotta, but making it is very simple and worth trying.

 Serves four